 Previous winners include Fairfax House in York, Holdenby House in Northamptonshire, Clytha Park in Monmouthshire and Kelmarsh Hall in Northamptonshire.

 Historic Houses is delighted to be able to offer the Historic House Attingham Trust Scholarship.
 This fully funded scholarship enables someone from one of our house members to attend the annual Attingham Summer School - recognised as one of the most highly regarded courses in country house studies in the world.

 The Attingham Summer School aims to explore the study of historic houses, their collections and their settings, and to stimulate the development of new thinking about conservation and presentation.
 The Summer School is aimed primarily at professionals such as curators, conservators, librarians and archivists.

-The Historic Houses Scholarship opens for applications in November, closing in January (the 2018 application round has now closed; the scholarship will reopen for applications in November 2018).
+The Historic Houses Scholarship 2020 is now open for applications.
 Applicants to the Historic Houses Scholarship must be working or living at an Historic Houses house, and must already have a grounding in some aspect of country house scholarship.

 Find out more and apply online here by the closing date of 15 December 2019.